Your mom was right. You have to eat your veggies. Here’s everything you need to know about the best vegetables for muscle you have to start eating.

 By supporting a strong immune system.
 They are rich in vitamins and minerals (vitamins A, C, B and D) and have high amounts of chlorophyll (found in green vegetables), carotenoids (found in yellow and orange veggies) and anthocyanins (found in red veggies).

 When it comes to muscle gain, you need to give top priority to almost all kinds of nutrients.
-For example, foods rich in carbs can give you the required stamina and the much-needed essential fat.
-Root veggies like beetroot and potato have been proven to be rich in quality carbs.

-What Types Of Vegetables Are Best?
+What Types Of Vegetables To Build Muscle?

 Wherever possible, try to find veggies rich in iron.